Anivice/80386-ASM/documentation/4_loading_program.md

 ## Read From a Disk

 Line 1 to 5 starts as usual, we define offset to be `0x7C00`, starting as 16bit mode, and jump to start label.
-But, right after that, we defined the following constants:
+But right after that, we defined the following constants:

 ```nasm
   6  IO_PORT                 equ 0x1F0